Adrenalize: Background and recording

-Recording

 Instead of replacing Clark with a new member, the band continued recording the album as a four-piece.
 "We had recorded demos on multitrack," recalled fellow guitarist Phil Collen.
 "I was sitting there with him when he played the original parts.
 I could relay that.
 But it was like playing along to a ghost."
 As per Elliott, none of Clark's recorded guitar parts were kept on the record; they kept updating the songs and guitar sounds, Collen re-doing all the guitars on the album at least three times.

-This was also the band's first album since 1980's On Through the Night not to be produced by Lange.
-Instead, the band took matters in their own hands and produced the album themselves along with longtime engineer Mike Shipley; with Lange credited as executive producer.
+However, according to reports, Clark's guitar was kept posthumously on the outro of "Tear It Down".

 "We coped without Mutt quite well…" recalled Joe Elliott.
 "Mutt was in his studio in Guildford with Bryan Adams and we'd be in Dublin, talking every day… But it wasn't as adventurous as Hysteria.
 It was more of a rock album, less experimental.
 It's like with Pink Floyd: to me, Adrenalize was our Wish You Were Here and Hysteria was our Dark Side of the Moon."

 Commercial performance and reception

 Adrenalize debuted at No. 1 on both the UK Albums Chart and, in the following week, on the U.S. Billboard 200.
 It stayed at No. 1 of the Billboard chart for five weeks keeping Bruce Springsteen's Human Touch off the top spot, and spent 65 weeks on the charts in total.

 The album received mixed reviews: some critics praised its production values and instantly catchy and radio-friendly material, while others called it tired and formulaic.
 In a four-star review for Rolling Stone, J.D.
 Considine wrote: "Adrenalize is so relentlessly catchy that it almost seems as if the band is about to abandon its heavy-metal roots for the greener fields of hard pop."
 Other reviewers also noted the album's less metal sound and pointed out its lack of cohesion.
-A staff writer for Sputnikmusic said that, despite the slick production, the album doesn't match the standard set by the band's previous two records, which they referred to as masterpieces."
+A staff writer for Sputnikmusic said that despite the slick production, its album doesn't match the standard set by the band's previous two records, which they referred to as masterpieces."

-Writing in 2009, after Pyromania and Adrenalize have been reissued, Toby Cook of The Quietus said that, despite Adrenalize's many flaws, "the record buying public of '92 cared not."
-Indeed, the album would go on to sell more than seven million copies worldwide, remaining Def Leppard's last studio album to achieve major mainstream success.
+Writing in 2009, after Pyromania and Adrenalize have been reissued, Toby Cook of The Quietus said that despite Adrenalize's many flaws, "the record buying public of '92 cared not."
+Indeed, the record would go on to sell more than seven million copies worldwide, remaining Def Leppard's last studio album to achieve major mainstream success.